 I am an award-winning editor driven by the challenge of finding engaging and memorable ways to tell complex stories.
-Over nearly two decades in journalism, I have focused on editing, creating and leading ambitious visual- and data-first stories, investigations and experiments with story format.
+Over 15 years in journalism, I have focused on editing, creating and leading ambitious visual- and data-first stories, investigations and experiments with story format.
 From ideation to publication, I focus on what best serves the story and the audience while exploring opportunities to experiment with story format and presentation.
 I have managed large, cross-functional teams of reporters, data editors and visual journalists and as a senior newsroom leader, I have developed coverage plans for breaking news, investigations and enterprise projects.

 15 teens.
 300 miles.
 One mighty ancestral river, running free.